 - 10 seconds is about the limit for keeping the user's attention focused on the dialogue.
 For longer delays, users will want to perform other tasks while waiting for the computer to finish, so they should be given feedback indicating when the computer expects to be done.
 Feedback during the delay is especially important if the response time is likely to be highly variable, since users will then not know what to expect.

 Once your goals are clear, you need to codify them as thresholds which is the mechanism by which you specify pass/fail criteria in k6.
 More on that below.

 Once your goals are clear, you can start introducing load tests into your automation pipelines.
-Running load tests from a continuous integration (CI) system is very simple with k6.
+Running load tests from a continuous integration (CI) system is easy with k6.
 The set up can easily be generalized across the various CI tools into the following sequence of steps:

 - Why to automate performance tests?